MajorZiploc/django-react/README.md

 ## Things to improve
 ### In scope for an interview style site
-- Add ui tests (either jest or cypress)
+- Add ui tests (cypress)
+- Create a generic crud table based on the Movies component

 ### For making a small decent site.
 Look at django-react-postgres-docker-heroku repo
 - switch from sqlite to postgres